dstackai/dstack/docs/docs/guides/services.md

 ## Run the configuration

-!!! info "NOTE:"
+!!! info "Gateway"
-    Before running a service, ensure that you have configured a [gateway](clouds.md#configuring-gateways).
+    Before running a service, ensure that you have configured a [gateway](clouds.md#configure-gateways).

 To run a service, use the `dstack run` command followed by the path to the directory you want to use as the working directory.